7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 Fender needs no presentation among musicians.
 With over seven decades of excellence, this company is a relatively new player when it comes to mass-produced pedals.
 The Engager is a great booster for folks that like to take control over their tone, with the quality and tradition that this Fender provides.

-The Fender Engager is a durable and convenient clean booster that allows you to shape your boosted tone any way you want it.
+The Fender Engager is a durable and convenient pedal that allows you to shape your boosted tone any way you want it.
 The first thing we liked about this pedal is how sturdy it felt, with a light, anodized aluminum enclosure.
 Besides, it features an ingenious and convenient 9V battery compartment that makes it easy to quickly swap batteries.

 It also comes with a mid-frequency toggle that allowed us to sculpt our tone even further.
 For instance, to change our midrange at 800 Hz, all we had to do was keep the toggle in the up position and then use the knob to either boost or cut.
 On the other hand, we placed the toggle on the down position to boost or cut at 400 Hz.